simonheimlicher/heimlicher.com/content/research/machine-learning/index.md

 description = "Machine learning for movie recommendations – preserving privacy" weight = 100
 date = "2023-03-12T13:20:20Z"
+lastmod = "2023-03-16T17:58:36.115Z"
+[image]
   thumbnail = "images/robynne-hu-HOrhCnQsxnQ-unsplash-square"
-featureImage = "images/robynne-hu-HOrhCnQsxnQ-unsplash-original"
+  feature = "images/robynne-hu-HOrhCnQsxnQ-unsplash-original"
-lastmod = "2023-03-16T17:58:36.115Z"
 +++

 At Technicolor, we designed and evaluated a distributed inference algorithm to provide recommendations for media such as movies or TV shows.